datasnap-io/datasnap-android-sdk/README.md

 ## Android Quick Start

 Integrating Datasnap.io with an Android application?
 Check out the [Datasnap.io Android Sample App](https://github.com/datasnap-io/datasnap-android-estimote-sample
 ) to get started, then check back here for more detailed documentation.

 ## Installation

 ### Gradle

 Android Studio:

+git clone this Repo and import new project using that new local folder containing the repo into Android Studio.